 The JBL CLUB 700BT are decent headphones for wired gaming.
 They can easily be plugged into the controller of a PS4 or Xbox One, and thanks to their audio cable's in-line mic, you can talk to your teammates.
 Unfortunately, they aren't the most comfortable, so they likely aren't the best choice for extended gaming marathons.

-The JBL CLUB 700BT are okay headphones for phone calls.
+The JBL CLUB 700BT are mediocre headphones for phone calls.
 While they have an integrated mic, it isn't the best, and your voice sounds muffled, lacking in detail, and distorted.
-They also have an in-line mic on their included audio cable, which is great, though we haven't tested its quality, as we only test the primary microphone.
+The integrated mic also struggles to separate your voice from moderate ambient noise such as a busy street.
+That said, they have an in-line mic on their included audio cable, which is handy if you prefer a wired connection.

 The JBL CLUB 700BT are well-designed and premium-looking on-ears.
 They're all black and have a somewhat retro-look thanks to the exposed wire on each ear cup.
 Overall, these headphones look much more premium and high-end than the JBL Live 400BT Wireless.